 - Lawrenceville is an interesting option.
 It contains direct routes to downtown, hospitals and has a classic neighborhood charm.
 With an overflow of older homes that also have yards, easy access to corporate offices and entertainment, it is perfect to flip for younger families, couples, and 30-somethings who are ready to buy a home.

 - Mount Washington and the surrounding area – If you want stunning views and an upscale flip, this is where you’ll want to look for investment properties.
 Even though space is limited, it is ripe with properties that can be rehabbed or converted to multiple units.
 The appeal of high-end restaurants, exquisite views, and unique architecture make it appealing to well-to-do buyers.
-Because properties are getting more expensive, you may need to do some digging to find a deal with high profit margins, but it will be well worth the payday.
+Because properties are getting more expensive, you may need to do some digging to find a deal with high-profit margins, but it will be well worth the payday.

 - The Northside used to have a bad reputation, but when you peel back the layers you’ll see an underlying culture appealing to younger generations.
 There are museums, unique cafes, and restaurants as well as access to the sports stadiums.
 It’s a quick trip to get downtown, making it perfect for young professionals who have money for entertainment but not necessarily a pricy renovated home.
 Rentals could be a great move in this neighborhood.

 - Greenfield is the final neighborhood to check out.
-There are great schools which can attract families, access to shopping, restaurants, and entertainment.
+There are great schools that can attract families, access to shopping, restaurants, and entertainment.
 It’s also an easy trip to get downtown and other commercial areas for work.
 The houses are old and the cost of living is rising which means you’ll be able to find some great deals from people looking to sell and head for the suburbs.
 Properties here are appealing to college students who want to rent, recent grads, young professionals, and families who are looking for a first or second home.